Some parts of this page may be machine-translated.

 Case 4: Logistics Management

-It is used for warehouse management such as inspection and sorting.
-AI can recognize the quantity of cardboard and the labeling, allowing for automatic sorting.
-By recognizing the movements of on-site workers, it can also be useful for improving workflow.
+It is utilized in warehouse management tasks such as inspection and sorting.
+AI recognizes the quantity of cardboard boxes and the labels on them to automatically sort items.
+It also recognizes the movements of on-site workers, helping to improve workflow paths.

 Case 5: Inventory Management